 The theory developed in Sections 3 and 4 relies on several assumptions.
-Mainly, idle times for a source and for an agent, migration durations, traveling times of messages in the network and service times (centralized approach only) were all assumed to be exponential rvs and independent from each other.
+Mainly, idle times for a source and for an agent, migration durations, communications latencies and service times (centralized approach only) were all assumed to be exponential rvs and independent from each other.
 In this section we undertake validation of the Markovian models presented in Sections 3 and 4 against results obtained from event-driven simulators of both schemes.
-In the simulations, we have considered a single agent and a single source.
 We have run each simulator several times having one assumption violated at a time, and one time having all assumptions violated.
 This way we can observe the robustness of the corresponding model and the impact of each assumption on its performance.
+In the simulations, we have considered a single agent and a single source.

-In order to test realistic distributions for the rvs in hand we have collected measurements on a LAN and a MAN and fitted the resulting data to well-known distributions.
-Table 1 summarizes our findings.
+In order to test realistic distributions for the rvs in hand we have collected measurements on a LAN and a MAN and fitted the resulting data to wellknown distributions.
 Except for the service times which are approximately constant, all other (network-dependent) parameters are well represented by a Weibull distribution.
-The distribution of the communication rate $\lambda$ (inverse of the average idle times for the source) and the migration rate $\nu$ (inverse of the average idle times for the average idle times of the average idle times for the application.
+The distributions of the communication rate $\lambda$ (inverse of the average idle times for the source) and the migration rate $\nu$ (inverse of the average idle times for the agent) depend only on the application.
 To test the robustness of the models against each assumption, we have run simulations where all random variables are exponential except one whose distribution is either deterministic (case of idle times and service times) or Weibull (case of migration durations and travel times).
-At last, we have run the simulators having all random variables being non-exponential.
-In these runs, the only assumptions not violated are the ones concerning the independence of the processes in hand.
+At last, we have run the simulators